BioPhoton/rxjs-schedulers/src/public-readme.md

 First we execute all synchronous tasks.

 After that we execute all tasks our micro tasks which are promises.
-Micro tasks are executet as fast as possible after our synchronous code.
+Micro tasks are executed as fast as possible after our synchronous code.

 After this the macro tasks are executed which are related to a setTimeout, setInterval, Events or other stuff that is placed in the eventloop.